dashpay/docs-platform/docs/sdk-js/overview.md

 Dash library for JavaScript/TypeScript ecosystem (Wallet, DAPI, Primitives, BLS, ...)

 :::{warning}
-The JavaScript SDK provides easy access to Dash Platform without requiring a full node;
-however, it **_does not support Dash Platform's proofs_**.
+The JavaScript SDK should only be used in production when connected to trusted nodes.
+While it provides easy access to Dash Platform without requiring a full node, it **_does not support Dash Platform's proofs or verify synchronized blockchain data_**.
 Therefore, it is less secure than the [Rust SDK](../sdk-rs/overview.md), which requests proofs for all queried data.
 :::